vmware-archive/app-manage/README.md

 ####`delete_guest_user`

 Boolean to decide if we should delete the default guest user.
+The use of this variable depends on service_manage being set to true.

 ####`env_config`